Doug824/Thats-the-Spirit-/README.md

 > What's it do?

 Thats the Spirit is a Punny Web application that allows users to find and learn how to make new Cocktails.
 There is a search function with as well as a library with the cocktail name and image because we all eat with our eyes first!
 If a user likes a cocktail, they can rate and/or favorite the cocktail.
-A user is also given reccomendations based on their favorite drinks and can even send other users reccomendations!
+A user is also given recomendations based on their favorite drinks and can even send other users recomendations!

 * Link to the API: https://www.thecocktaildb.com/api.php
 * Link to That's the Spirit!: Coming Soon!